Easy Homemade Naan Bread

 - ¼ to ⅓ cup (59 to 78 ml) water

-- To mixing bowl, add the flour, baking powder and salt, mix.
+- To mixing bowl, add the flour, baking powder, baking powder and salt, mix.
 Add the yogurt, sugar and oil.
 Start mixing with a fork and add a little water and mix until the dough forms a ball.
 Use as much water as you need to, you don't want it sticky.

 Turn the dough onto a floured surface and knead until the dough is soft and stretchy.